 How much of H+H International's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, H+H International reported that DKK 80.00 million of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 63% of the company's total OPEX.
 Of this amount, DKK 27.00 million (21% of total OPEX) was classified as Taxonomy-aligned.
-This means that 42% of H+H International's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 42% of H+H International's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of H+H International's eligible OPEX is aligned with the EU Taxonomy?